openstack-archive/wsme/doc/types.rst

             class SomeType(object):
                 amap = {str: SomeOthertype}

-There are other types that are supported out of the box, see the :ref:`pre-defined-user-types`.
+There are other types that are supported out of the box.
+See the :ref:`pre-defined-user-types`.

 User types
 ----------

-User types allow to define new almost-native types.
+User types allow you to define new, almost-native types.

-The idea is that you may have python data that should be transported as native types by the different protocols, but needs conversion to/from this basetypes, or needs to validate data integrity.
+The idea is that you may have Python data that should be transported as base types by the different protocols, but needs conversion to/from these base types, or needs to validate data integrity.

 To define a user type, you just have to inherit from